The vocabulary of agentic marketing, defined.

 Third-party cookies

-Third-party cookies are cookies set by a domain other than the site you're visiting: the mechanism behind cross-site ad targeting and view-through measurement, blocked by Safari and Firefox and retained by Chrome.
+Third-party cookies are cookies set by a domain other than the one you're visiting: the basis of cross-site ad targeting, blocked by Safari and Firefox, kept by Chrome.

 Tracking pixel